RinwaOwuogba/avatar-arena-tutorial/Building-an-NFT-game-using-TDD-with-Hardhat.md

 Starting with the tests:

-### 4.3.1 - Test 1: should start a pending battle if no pending battle is available
+### 4.3.1 - Test 1: Should Start a Pending Battle if No Pending Battle Is Available

 ```js
 // test/AvatarArena.js